 “Obviously, there is a bit of a concern for flooding,” said Long Point Region Conservation Authority Water Resources Analyst Ben Hodi.

 The LPRCA had not issued a flood warning as of early Wednesday afternoon however, due to a combination of factors including a strong desire for accuracy on behalf of the authority.

 “We don’t like to cry wolf too often,” said Hodi.

-Reasons for caution on predicting major flooding include the fact forecast rainfall amounts do not always translate into actual rainfall, coupled with predicted cooler overnight temperatures which should slow the rate of melting.
+Reasons for caution on predicting major flooding included the fact forecast rainfall amounts do not always translate into actual rainfall, coupled with predicted cooler overnight temperatures which should slow the rate of melting.
 The current forecast is being closely monitored, says Hodi, along with current and changing conditions.

-The large 2013/2014 snow pack is a bit of a double-edged sword, he added.
+The large 2013/2014 snow pack is a bit of a double-edged sword, he adds.
 In recent years, freeze-thaw cycles have meant considerably less on the ground at once than at this or any point.

 “There is definitely more snow than other years.”

 Essentially stable and growing since Christmas, current estimates put its water equivalent (if all the snow was to melt at once, how much water does it represent) at between 70 and 90 millimetres.
 But its considerable bulk also represents an ability to absorb significant amounts of rainfall.